minio/doctor/README.md

 # Project Doctor
-* Doctor is a simple documentation framework.
+* Doctor is a Documentation Server for all your project docs.
-* It renders content from hosted markdown files.
-* It is useful when you have multiple Readme.MD files in github and they need to be aggregated to form your docs.
+* Doctor beautifully decouples document serving and document contents.
+* Create your docs in markdown.
+Store them anywhere (github/dropbox/google drive/ anywhere really).
+* Login to Doctor's Dashboard.
+Setup links to your doc files in Doctor's Dashboard.
+* You are done!
+Made with :heart: at Minio.

-## Pre-Requisites
+## Pre-Requisites to Deploy Doctor

 ### OSX
 * Install Ruby 2.2.2 using the instructions [here](https://rvm.io/rvm/install).
 * Install Rails 4.2.4 using the instructions [here](https://rvm.io/rvm/install).